Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 - Defined data interfaces for key microservices data_conversion, Open loop Resimulation, KPI Calculation and Aggregation).
 - Collaborated on a Kafka and GraphQL-based platform; piloted integration in customer projects.
 - Built dashboards and analytics using Kibana, Apache Superset, and custom Python Panel apps.
-- Evaluated GCP and MongoDB; supported field testing including an Autonomous Parking project in Shanghai.
+- Evaluated GCP and MongoDB
+- Supported field testing analysis for an Autonomous Parking project in Shanghai.

 ---